mikur/mikur/README.md

 - 👋 Hi, I’m @mikur
-- 👀 I’m interested in ...sc
+- 👀 I’m interested in ...school
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...french
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...youtube
-- 📫 How to reach me ...
+- 📫 How to reach me ...gmail

 <!---
 mikur/mikur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.